2008 Toyota Tacoma

 Overall length of the Tacoma varies by body style: Regular Cabs are the shortest and most maneuverable, measuring 190.4 inches overall on a 109.4-inch wheelbase.
 Access Cab and Double Cab short-bed models have a 127.2-inch wheelbase and 208.1-inch overall length.
 Double Cab long-bed models are quite long at 221.3 inches overall on a 140.9-inch wheelbase.
 All models have six-foot beds except the Double Cab short-bed, which has a five-foot bed.

 How to choose?
 Regular Cab models pack lots of cargo space in a relatively small package, good for maneuverability in the big city.
-PreRunner and 4WD Regular Cabs have the best break-over angle due to their short length and therefore offer the best capability off road.
+Regular Cab PreRunners and 4WD's also have the best break-over angle due to their short length, and therefore offer the best capability off road.
 Access Cabs feature large dual rear auxiliary doors, not good for people but very good for gear.
 Double Cabs have long, conventionally hinged rear doors that open 80 degrees for ease of entry or loading gear.
 Double Cabs offer the people-carrying comfort of a sport-utility.
 Long-bed Double Cabs can carry more stuff but are unwieldy in tight places.

 Tacoma comes with a composite inner bed, lighter than steel yet tougher and more durable.
 The bed features two-tier loading and an integrated deck rail utility system with four adjustable tie-down cleats.
 The rails are compatible with Genuine Toyota Accessories, including cargo-bed cross bars, a fork-mount bike rack, and diamond-plate storage boxes.